sparques/fansiterm/README.md

 # TODO

- - General Clean Up (Device struct is a bit of a mess)
+ - ~General Clean Up (Device struct is a bit of a mess)~ Always more to be done, but I'm relatively happy with things now.
  - Package documentation
+ 	- Reviewing the package documentation now shows me I have far too much exported.
+A major to do is only have things exported if they actually need to be exported.
  - Test on real hardware
  - 1-bit color/rendering support for very-very-constrained systems
- - More configurable font / better font configuration
+ - ~More configurable font / better font configuration~ Now using a purpose-built Tile system.
- 	- Permit a very stripped down minimal font to be used or alternatively allow every option: Bold, Italic, Fraktur, etc.
+ 	- Better, user-oriented font config system: The means are in place, now just have to make it easy to use.
- - Optimize drawing/rendering routines.
+ - ~Optimize drawing/rendering routines~ This has been greatly improved.
+ 	- Add in hardware accel / filling rectangle support (some hardware can fill rectangles more efficiently than the equivalent single-pixel-pushing)
  - Standardize / settle upon an API
- 	- The main interaction will be via io.Write(), that won't change.
-But things like direct manipulation of the terminal (e.g. calling (*Device).MoveCursorAbs(x,y)) are still in flux.
+ 	- Limit your interactions to the io.Write() interface.
+ - Modify gentileset utility to only dump specific ranges--currently any of the "Nerd" fonts included (Fira, x3270, and julia) use too much RAM to actually load onto an RP2040.

 # Future